lfrym/social_learners_collective_decision/README.md

 # Fork of repository for "Dynamical-System Model Predicts When Social Learners Impair Collective Performance"

-I forked this repository to play around with lumpyness in the spatial distribution of initial beliefs and learning types.
+I forked this repository to play around with lumpiness in the spatial distribution of initial beliefs and learning types.
 See lumpy_spatial_extension.ipynb, as well as heterogeneity_extention.ipynb for a slight extention allowing for heterogeneity in the alpha parameter.

 ---